Frequently Asked Questions

 - On camping trips there are some indoor stays and these can be motels, hostels and university residences.
 At a few locations we may be in dorm rooms. and a few locations the rooms are single

-- We can not guarantee ensuite washrooms as we often stay in remote locations or small towns where there are not sufficient accommodations of this type.
-Or they are not offered at the accommodation we choose.
+- We can not guarantee ensuite washrooms.
+This may be because in some locations there are not sufficient accommodations of this type, or they are not offered at the accommodation we choose.

 - Some single accommodation available at a suppemental cost.